Starlight Tools

 The model assumes perfectly rigid walls at x=0 and x=L. Inside the box, the Schrodinger equation becomes a standing-wave problem, so only specific sine-wave patterns are allowed.
 Each pattern is labeled by the quantum number n.
 As n increases, the wavefunction gains more nodes and the energy grows with n squared.
 The calculator uses the standard formulas for a 1D infinite square well to show the energy E_n in joules and electron volts, the wavelength for that mode, and the normalized wavefunction psi_n(x) along with |psi_n(x)|^2.

 To use the calculator, start by entering the box length L and the particle mass.
 You can choose a common particle or enter a custom value, then pick the quantum number n you want to examine.
-Press Calculate to update the energy readout, the energy ladder, and the plots.
+Press Solve to update the energy readout, the energy ladder, and the plots.
 The ladder compares relative energy levels up to the number you select, while the graph shows the wavefunction shape and the probability density, which indicates where the particle is most likely to be found.

 This tool is useful for building intuition about quantum wells and related systems.
 The same ideas appear in semiconductor quantum dots, nanowires, and thin films where electrons are confined to tiny regions.
 Students often use the particle-in-a-box model to understand why smaller systems have higher energy gaps, why heavier particles have lower energies, and how standing waves translate into measurable probabilities.
 Since everything runs in your browser, it is a quick, private way to explore the Schrodinger equation without setup or downloads.